signalwerk/talk.LGM2019/README.md

 Lightning talk (5min)

 # Synopsis
-The last two years I made some efforts to liberate books and I would show some technics to republish proprietary content and present several Software Packages to process structured data and bring it to open file formats.
+The last two years I made some efforts to liberate books and wrote some Software Packages to process structured data and bring it to open file formats.

 ## Speaker